symfony-cmf/symfony-cmf-docs/bundles/block/introduction.rst

 Block types
 -----------

+The block bundle comes with a couple of predefined blocks.
+You may write your own blocks, but often, the supplied implementations will be sufficient.
+This is just a quick overview, more details on each block type can be found in the :doc:`Block Types <types>` section.

-The BlockBundle comes with five general purpose blocks:
+There are five general purpose blocks:

 * **StringBlock**: A block only containing a string that is rendered without any decoration.
 Useful for page fragments;